achansak94/p8105_hw3_ac4635/Homework3_ac4635.md

 I separated date into year, month and day as well as converted precipitation to mm, tmax to C, and tmin to C by dividing by 10.
 I found that the most commonly observed snowfall value is 0.
-This is most likely due to snow only occurring in the winter.
+This is most likely due to snow only occurring in the winter and some years may not have snow.

 ## Problem 3 Part C